frigorific44/Nursory/README.md

 ![Nursory Preview](https://raw.githubusercontent.com/frigorific44/Nursory/refs/heads/main/preview.webp)

-Nursory is a new kind of cursor—attempting to break free from the bonds of convention, it leans into a more abstract and intuitive design.
+Nursory is a new kind of cursor, attempting to rethink convention and lean into a more abstract and intuitive design.

 ## Building